libgd/libgd/src/readme.txt

 gdImageDestroy(im);

    void* gdImagePngPtr(gdImagePtr im, int *size) _(FUNCTION)_
    Identical to gdImagePng except that it returns a pointer to a memory area with the PNG data.
 This memory must be freed by the caller when it is no longer needed.
-The 'size' parameter received the total size of the block of memory.
+The 'size' parameter receives the total size of the block of memory.

    gdImagePngToSink(gdImagePtr im, gdSinkPtr out) _(FUNCTION)_
    gdImagePngToSink is called to write a PNG to a data "sink" (destination) other than a file.
 Usage is very similar to the gdImagePng function, except that the programmer provides a custom data sink.

    The programmer must write an output function which accepts a context pointer, a buffer, and a number of bytes to be written as arguments.
    This function must write the number of bytes requested and return that number, unless an error has occurred, in which case the function should return -1.
 The programmer then creates a gdSink structure and sets the sink pointer to the output function and the context pointer to any value which is useful to the programmer.

    The example below implements gdImagePng by creating a custom data source and invoking gdImagePngFromSink.

 static int stdioSink(void *context, char *buffer, int len) {